GOOD NEWS WORTH A SECOND LOOK

 WILLIAMSTOWN, Ky. — Did you ever wonder if Noah's Ark could really have been big enough to keep all those animals safe from the biblical flood?
 When you stand next to an actual accurate reproduction of the Ark, it may cause any doubts to fall away.

-More than a million people a year have flocked to central Kentucky's Ark Encounter in Williamstown since it opened in 2016.
+Millions of people have flocked to central Kentucky's Ark Encounter in Williamstown since it opened in 2016.

-Patrick Kanewske, the attraction's media and ministry relations director, chatted up the wonders of the Ark with CBN News and a number of guests as he guided us around and through the big, big boat.
+Patrick Kanewske, who served as the attraction's media and ministry relations director, chatted up the wonders of the Ark with CBN News and a number of guests as he guided us around and through the big, big boat.

 "People want to come see," he said.
 "Well, what did the Ark really look like?' or 'How big was it?'"

-One amazing revelation -- expert nautical engineers brought in to consult found as they studied God's design for the Ark that it was absolute perfection.
+One amazing revelation -- expert nautical engineers who were brought in as consultants found as they studied God's design for the Ark that it was absolute perfection.

 God Didn't Make This Second Best